 Guests will have to be aware that things can change in the future and they’ll have to be flexible with their reservations.

-Obviously, at this point, none of us can predict the future and know for certain when the health crisis will be completely resolved, but until that happens, anything is on the table, including Disney World closing again.
+Personally I don’t think Disney World will close again, but you never know.
+At this point, none of us can predict the future and know for certain when the health crisis will be completely resolved, but until that happens, anything is on the table, including Disney World closing again.
+If we’ve learned anything in 2020, it’s to expect the unexpected.

-Read our post on “Could Disney Delay the Reopening?” for a more in-depth look at the subject.
+Read our post on “Could Disney Close Again?” for a more in-depth look at the subject.

 One interesting question is what Disney will do with the Cast Members who were part of the college program and international program?
 They were required to leave their housing complexes back in April and they also had their internships terminated.